 The MS&AD Insurance Group has underwriting criteria adapted for respective product and service as part of risk assessment process.
 In each process, certain ESG criteria are considered such as natural catastrophe risks, involvement with anti-social forces or ethical risks, based on the nature of the risk.
 Comprehensive process including system verification are properly implemented.
 Underwriting decision including the Board’s approval are made based on these risk evaluations.

-In association with underwriting products and services, we discuss general policy to handle ESG risks at the Sustainability Committee, and we evaluate and manage individual ESG risk at the Risk Management Committee.
-Both committees shall report their decisions and conclusions to the Board of Directors.
+In association with underwriting products and services, we discuss general policy to handle ESG risks at the Sustainability Committee, and we evaluate and manage individual ESG risk at the ERM Committee.
+Both committees shall report their decisions and conclusions to the Group Management Committee and the Board of Directors.

 In developing products and services, we examine the value to society and the value for our company generated by our products and services from various angles, and we strive to create value shared with society in providing these products and services.
 We have also developed a variety of sustainable products and services such as insurance or risk consulting services that support renewable energy projects, discounts to drivers who take a safe driving lecture aiming at reducing traffic accidents, and automotive insurance policies that allow the same-sex partner to be beneficiaries to support diversity.